-Known for: Protecting the organization’s assets; budgeting, planning and forecasting finances; and maximizing ROI (Return on Investment).
+Known for: Protecting the organization’s assets; budgeting, planning and forecasting finances; and maximizing our return on investment.
 With 22 years of experience at Children International (CI), Danielle continues to be a steady, welcoming presence.
 She has a knack for seeing the big picture while taking care of the organization’s overall financial health.

 Personal: Getting her hands dirty in the garden, cooking a meal from scratch and traveling the world are at the top of Danielle’s list of favorites.
 She feels fortunate to travel, and believes seeing other cultures helps people become more accepting and connected.
 One day she would love to author a cookbook and dedicate it to her mother, who handed down her passion for farm-to-table meals.
 Danielle and husband, Chris, have two grown daughters: Beth and Sarah.